 The BMW i3 certainly does that, even though it’s been around for the best part of a decade now.
 Well, as a concept at least, which is how the i3 first appeared at the Frankfurt Motor Show in 2011.
-It went on sale in the UK in 2014 and is the third best-selling electric car in the world, after the Tesla Model S and Nissan Leaf.
+It went on sale in the UK in 2014 and is the third best-selling electric car in the world, after the Tesla Model S and the Leaf.

-The i3 is a five-door hatchback, just like many of its rivals.
+The i3 is a five-door hatchback, like many of its rivals.
 However, the way the car is designed, constructed and packaged gives it a different feel to anything else on the road.
-The i3’s body is constructed of carbon-fibre clad in plastic panels – it's claimed to be the first mass-produced carbon-fibre car in the world – while a high roofline and rear-hinged rear doors maximise practicality for passengers.
-The design stands out in the traffic, too, thanks to clever detailing and interesting side-window profiles.
+The body is constructed of carbon-fibre clad in plastic panels – it's claimed to be the first mass-produced carbon-fibre car in the world – while a high roofline and rear-hinged rear doors maximise practicality for passengers.
+The design stands out in traffic, too, thanks to clever detailing and interesting side-window profiles.
 Inside, a suitably futuristic interior has something of a boutique feel thanks to its eco-friendly yet luxurious finish.

 As a pure-electric vehicle, there’s no engine compartment as such; the i3 features a 168bhp electric motor driving the rear axle via a single-speed automatic transmission, with lithium-ion batteries located under the floor.
-There’s also a more performance-focused i3s variant with a 180bhp motor; official WLTP-calculated range is 193 and 177 miles respectively from a fully charged battery.
+There’s also a more performance-focused i3s variant with a 180bhp motor; official range is 193 and 177 miles respectively from a fully charged battery.

 Real-world range in our experience is just over 160 miles, but of course it all depends on your driving style and road conditions.
 It'll take almost 20 hours to fully charge the i3's batteries from a standard three-pin wall socket.
 However, if you fit a 7kW wallbox at home, you can reduce that to six hours.
 If you use a 'rapid' 50kW DC charger at motorway services or elsewhere, it'll take some 30 minutes to add 100 miles of range.
-It's a shame that the i3 doesn't offer faster charging, since many of its newer rivals such as the forthcoming Honda e can charge twice as quickly from chargers that offer 100kW or higher charging speeds.
+It's a shame that the i3 doesn't offer faster charging, since many of its newer rivals such as the forthcoming Honda e can charge twice as quickly from chargers that offer 100kW or higher speeds.

-The two versions of the i3 are similarly well equipped, with both getting LED headlamps and big alloy wheels, iDrive infotainment with DAB radio, Bluetooth connectivity and automatic headlamps and wipers.
+The two versions of the i3 are similarly well equipped, with both getting LED headlamps and big alloy wheels, BMW's iDrive infotainment system with DAB radio, Bluetooth connectivity and automatic headlamps and wipers.
 The i3s gives you the punchier motor, but also has 20-inch alloys instead of the standard 19-inch rims, lower sports suspension, sharper steering, optimised traction control and a 'Sport' driving mode.

-On the road, the i3 is fun to drive, with responsive acceleration, crisp steering and near-silent refinement making it particularly effective at darting around town.
-Ride quality isn't brilliant, though, and short-travel suspension means hustling the car along country roads can fairly quickly become unsettling.
+On the road, the i3 is fun to drive, with responsive acceleration, crisp steering and near-silent running making it particularly effective at darting around town.
+Ride quality isn't brilliant, though, and the short-travel suspension means hustling the car along country roads can fairly quickly become unsettling.
 Body control and handling improve a little with the upgraded suspension of the i3s, but don’t think this is an electric hot hatchback – it’s not.